Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: The man had hiccups, and the bartender scared them away.

-This puzzle requires filling in crucial, unstated context.
-Fantastic for training teams to identify hidden variables in complex scenarios.
+This puzzle requires filling in unstated context.
+Great for training teams to spot hidden factors in complex situations.

 17. The Bridge Crossing (Constraint Optimization)